-Water deliveries increased 127% and water revenues increased 148% during the three months ended November 30, 2016, as compared to the three months ended November 30, 2015.
-The increase in water deliveries and revenues are primarily the result of an increase in demand for water for oil and gas operations, which is used primarily to frack wells drilled in the Niobrara formation.
-There were no frack wells drilled in fiscal 2016 and one frack well drilled to date in fiscal 2017.
+Water deliveries increased 563% and water revenues increased 596% during the three months ended February 28, 2017, compared to the three months ended February 29, 2016.
+The increase in water deliveries and revenues is primarily the result of an increase in demand for water by the oil and gas industry, which was used primarily to frack a well drilled in the Niobrara formation.
+Water deliveries increased 211% and water revenues increased 294% during the six months ended February 28, 2017, compared to the six months ended February 29, 2016.
+This increase was due to a higher demand for water by the oil and gas industry during the current six month period compared to the prior corresponding period.
 As a result of the difference in metered rates for fracking water compared to rates for tap customers, revenues received for fracking water have a greater margin.
 Increases and decreases in water deliveries charged at different rates will result in disproportionate increases and decreases in revenues.
-The following table details the sources of our sales, the number of kgal (1,000 gallons) sold, and the average price per kgal for the three months ended November 30, 2016 and 2015, respectively.
+The following table details the sources of our sales, the number of kgal (1,000 gallons) sold, and the average price per kgal for the three and six months ended February 28, 2017 and February 29, 2016, respectively.

-Table 2 - Water Reve enue Summary
+Table 2a - Water Re venue Summary

-Three months ended November 30,
+Three mon ths en ded

-2016 2015
+I February 28, 2017 1 F ebruary 29, 2016

-Average price per Average price per
+verage rice per verage ice per

-Customer Type Sales kgal kgal Sales kgal kgal
+Customer Type Sales kgal kgal gal Sales kgal kgal

-On Site \$ 47,200 8,996.2 \$ 5.25 \$ 35,900 6,482.0 \$ 5.54
+On Site \$ 44,000 1,434.4 \$ 30.7 \$ 23,600 2,639.3 \$ 8.9

-Export - Commercial 13,600 1,249.2 10.89 20,900 1,395.4 14.98
+Export - Commercial 5,200 315.1 16.5 3,800 47.0 80.9

-Fracking 80,300 7,638.7 10.51 - -
+Fracking 141,500 13,350.1 10.6 -

-\$ 141,100 17,884.1 \$ 7.89 \$ 56,800 7,877.4 \$ 7.21
+\$ 190,700 15,099.6 \$ 12.63 \$ 27,400 2,686.3 \$ 10.2

-The gross margin on delivering water increased to 43% during the three months ended November 30, 2016, compared to a loss of 18% during the three months ended November 30, 2015.
-The change in our gross margin was due to an increased demand for water and our ability to apply the revenue from those deliveries to offset the fixed costs of the ECCV system (defined under Liquidity, Capital Resources and Financial Position below).
-The system currently costs approximately \$500 per month to maintain without any production.
-We have produced approximately 10.9 million gallons through the ECCV system for the three months ended November 30, 2016, which has positively impacted our gross margin.
+The gross margin on delivering water increased to 59% and 53% during the three and six months ended February 28, 2017, respectively, compared to a negative margin of 114% and 49% during the three and six months ended February 29, 2016, respectively, due to an increase in water deliveries which offset certain fixed costs.
+The Company is obligated to pay certain lease and operating costs related to the ECCV system (defined under Liquidity, Capital Resources and Financial Position below).
+The system costs approximately \$8,000 per month to maintain without any production.
+We had significant production through the ECCV system related to the oil and gas water deliveries for the three and six months ended February 28, 2017, which has positively impacted our gross margin.

-Wastewater Treatment Revenues - Our wastewater customer is charged based on the estimated amount of wastewater treated.
+Wastewater Treatment Revenues - Our wastewater customer is charged based on the amount of wastewater treated.

-Wastewater fees increased 19% during the three months ended November 30, 2016, as compared to the three months ended November 30, 2015.
-The increase was primarily the result of increased demand from our only wastewater customer.
+Wastewater fees increased 5% and 12% during the three and six months ended February 28, 2017, compared to the three and six months ended February 29, 2016, respectively.
+The increases were primarily the result of increased demand from our only wastewater customer.
 Wastewater operating costs and gross margin fluctuate based on timing of expenses and regulatory requirements, but generally fluctuate consistent with demand.